secretuniversity/secret-box-vite-template/app/tutorial/guide.md

   "count": 16876
 }
 ```
+###
 **Entry Point: Execute**
+###
-To handle updating our counter's value we need to execute a transExercise and update our smart contract's state.
+To handle updating our counter's value we need to execute a transaction and update our smart contract's state.
 The execute messages are defined as part of the `ExecuteMsg` enum:

 ```rust
 pub enum ExecuteMsg {